wendyverdonk93/docs/content/faq/risk-and-fraud/what-do-i-need-to-know-about-credit-card-payments.md

 Additional information is available on our FAQ page, [What is a chargeback?](/faq/chargebacks/what-is-a-chargeback)

 ## 3D Secure
-For detailed information about [3D Secure](/faq/general/what-is-3d-secure) please read the corresponding support page.
+For detailed information about [3D Secure](/faq/general/what-is-3d-secure) please read the corresponding documentation page.

 ## Mandatory
 Some rules may apply to certain payment methods.
 These rules are mandatory when processing credit card transactions.